apache/doris-website/docs/compute-storage-decoupled/compilation-and-deployment.md

 *Configuration*

-Modify the BRPC listening port in the configuration file of the new directory.
+Modify the BRPC listening port `brpc_listen_port` and the value of `fdb_cluster` in the configuration file of the new directory.

 *Start Data Recycling Function*